 1. Clear Print Queue Using Settings

-2. Click on Printers & Scanners in the left pane.
-In the right-pane, select your Printer and click on Open Queue option.
+Windows 10: Go to Settings > Devices > Printers & Scanners > select your Printer and click on Open Queue option.

-3. On the next screen, right-click on the Document stuck in the print queue (if any) and click on Cancel to remove the document from print Queue.
+3. On the next screen, right-click on the Document (if any) and click on Cancel to remove the document from print Queue.

-If you like using Command Prompt, you can use the net stop spooler command to clear the print Queue.
+If you like using the Command Prompt, you can make use of the “net stop spooler” command to clear the print Queue on your computer.

 2. On the Command Prompt screen, type the following commands one-by-one and press the Enter key after each command.